 Where can I see what datasets the tools offered through the AKN are using?

 Information about the datasets feeding into the core AKN data summary and analysis tools (Phenology Tool, Observations Map and IPaC) can be viewed here.
 Data feeding into node-specific data summary and analysis tools may only include a subset of the datasets feeding the core AKN tools.
 Please reference the information provided with each individual tool to learn about the specific dataset feeding its results.

 Is there a help desk for the AKN?

-, and your question will be routed to the appropriate party that can assist.
-Any other questions can be directed to the appropriate AKN representative
+Yes.
+You may submit any technical issues with the website or tools via the AKN Help Desk, and your question will be routed to the appropriate party who can assist.
+Any other questions can be directed to the appropriate AKN representative.

 Getting Access to AKN Data and Dataset Details

 How do I get access to data in the AKN?

 If you share data with the AKN, or a data owner has shared their data with you, you will always be able to retrieve and download all the details of this data once you log in to your account.
 You can also download certain datasets that are not yours, but have been shared at data sharing level 5 (or Level 2 for IWMM observations) in the AKN directly via the Data Downloader tool; although you will only be able to download a certain subset of fields from these datasets.
 Another option for getting access to datasets is to find the dataset in the Data Catalog and contact the data owner directly.
 For more information about the Data Catalog, please see the next FAQ.